 We put the two small charts on the left and right side of the class and then cut that ten-foot board in half and put the top section in the front and the bottom in the back.
 The setting was magical.

-Now, there is a huge history of work that has already been done using base-10 exponential notation.
-Kees Boeke, a high school teacher, started that work in 1957 in Holland and it has become a staple of the classroom to study orders of magnitude.
+Now, there is a huge history of work about which we were not aware that used base-10 exponential notation.
+Kees Boeke, a high school teacher, started that work in 1957 in Holland and it had become a staple of the classroom to study orders of magnitude.
 Although the big board is quite analogous to Boeke’s work, it has a very different sense of itself.
 Instead of multiplying and dividing by simply adding or subtracting a zero (0), we begin with exacting measurements given to us from Max Planck.
 Second, we have all of our geometries with us.
 So, our chart is much more visceral; it has 3.3333+ times more notations.
 It emulates natural cellular growth and chemical bonding.
 Now, that was enough to get us going, yet we knew along the way we would find many other foundational reasons.

 Not too much later, we decided to start at the Planck length and just multiply by two.
 It worked out better and kind-of-sort-of confirmed our earlier work.
 That became our next version 22.214.171.124 which you see here.